CAUGHT ON VIDEO: Bergen Man Busted After Predator-Exposing Vigilante Poses As Underage Girl

 “What’s your mother gonna say about this?” the man asks during a nearly 15-minute conversation peppered with profanity and sexual descriptions.

-Authorities obtained search warrants after intensely investigating the authenticity of the "To Catch a Predator"-styled video, which they said was brought to their attention by a concerned citizen.
+Authorities obtained search warrants after intensely investigating the authenticity of the "To Catch a Predator"-styled sting, which they said was brought to their attention by a concerned citizen.

 They learned that Soto used the anonymous chat app “Whisper” to send “sexually-explicit text messages” to what he believed was an underage girl, Tenafly Police Capt.
 Michael deMoncada said Friday.